hedonhermdev/devops-notes/README.md

     echo "Failed with exit code $RESULT" fi
   ```
-  Basically whenever you push to the remote server.
+  Basically whenever you push to the remote server make sure run a couple of checks and rebuild the existing containers.
 If you have a test suite too,  just squeeze in a `pytest` command to make sure everything works before bringing down the containers.